Miles HR speaks with Christopher Yeh, Senior Manager of Talent Acceleration at Clio.

-Clio Software was launched 10 years ago in Vancouver with the aim of transforming the practice of law for good by delivering cloud-based practice management technologies for lawyers around the world.
+Clio Software was launched 10 years ago in Vancouver, British Columbia with the aim of transforming the practice of law for good by delivering cloud-based practice management technologies for lawyers around the world.

-Clio has continued to grow over those 10 years and now has over 200 employees in offices worldwide in Toronto, Dublin and the newly opened Calgary office.
+Clio has continued to grow over those 10 years and now has over 200 employees in offices worldwide including Toronto, Dublin and the newly opened Calgary office.

-Christopher has been involved in the Clio journey since 2014 and has been worked on and overseen development during their rapid growth during that time.
+Christopher Yeh has been involved in the Clio journey since 2014 and has been working on and overseen development during their rapid growth during that time.

 What do you believe are some of the challenges unique to Talent Development and HR within Tech?

 I think tech is both an exciting and challenging space for Talent Development and HR.
 It’s exciting because Tech is an industry that eschews doing things just for the sake of doing them and loves to disrupt how something ought to work.

 The output of this is a raised bar for what HR means – Google is a great example where they popularized the concept of ‘People Operations’ and its utilization of applied social sciences.

 The ask of HR teams within fast-growing technology organizations is quite big – in fact, you will find very few technology organizations viewing their ‘HR’ teams simply as HR.

 We are now living in a world where teams focused on People and Culture are the norm and our work in this space applies far beyond the tactical parts of an employee’s journey with the company.
 While it is incredibly exciting time to work in the space of People and Culture, it also means that a big challenge is being able to meet the dynamic needs of fast-changing workforces.

 Within Talent Development in particular, I would say our challenge is being able to answer the question of: “are we delivering the right learning experience at the right pace, in the right time, and in the right way”.